VTT Chapter Markers Guide for Developers

 8. Summary

-WebVTT chapter marking is one of the key technologies for enhancing video experience.
+WebVTT chapter marks are one of the key technologies for enhancing video experience.
 Through this guide, you can: